-The value of specific cases is going to vary based on the facts of the case.
+The value of specific cases will vary based on the facts of the case.
 The key driver to settlement value in a cerebral palsy case is the child’s future expected medical bills and other costs.

-Not many birth injury case go to trial in Baltimore or anywhere for that matter.
+Few birth injury cases go to trial in Baltimore or anywhere for that matter.
 Why?
-The stakes are so high for everyone involved so the parties usually find a way to make a deal.
-That is why you see a lot of cerebral palsy lawsuits by not many verdicts.
-Here are a few cases that did slip through:
+The stakes are so high for everyone involved so the parties usually find a deal.
+That is why you see a lot of cerebral palsy lawsuits but few verdicts.

-2012 Baltimore City $55,000,000 Verdict: an East Baltimore woman attempts to deliver her baby at her home with a registered nurse-midwife.
-Several hours her labor is not progressing so the midwife administers Pitocin and applies fundal pressure and an effort to accelerate the labor and delivery.
-These efforts prove unsuccessful and the midwife eventually calls 911 and the mother is rushed to Baltimore’s most prestigious hospital, Johns Hopkins, for emergency assistance.
-Doctors at Hopkins eventually perform an emergency C-section but the baby has already suffered oxygen deprivation and is diagnosed with severe cerebral palsy.
-The case goes to trial in Baltimore City Circuit Court and the jury awards a staggering $55 million in damages
+- 2012 Baltimore City $55,000,000 Verdict: An East Baltimore woman attempts to deliver her baby at her home with a registered nurse-midwife.
+Several hours later, her labor is not progressing.
+The midwife administers Pitocin and applies fundal pressure in an effort to accelerate the labor and delivery.
+These efforts prove unsuccessful and the midwife eventually calls 9 11, and the mother is rushed to Johns Hopkins, for emergency assistance.
+Doctors at Hopkins eventually perform an emergency C-section, but the baby has already suffered oxygen deprivation and is diagnosed with severe cerebral palsy.
+The case goes to trial in Baltimore City Circuit Court and the jury awards a staggering $55 million in damages.

 Life Expectancy for Children with CP